 Representatives from Apple, Google/Motorola, Samsung and Microsoft participated in a Smart Phone Summit convened at Attorney General Schneiderman’s office in New York.
 Apple iPhone users in particular have been attacked for their devices in a trend that has been dubbed Apple-Picking.
 According to CNS News, Apple developers are likely to release a kill switch feature as part of its iOS7 software in the fall.

-If you have questions about the pandemic, contact an experienced criminal defense attorney.
+If you have questions about the pandemic, reach out to an experienced criminal defense attorney like Joseph Tacopina for guidance.